 About This Issue’s Theme:

-Some questions authors for this issue might address include:
+Some questions authors from this issue might address include:

 Questions about the current issue theme can be directed to: